Table of Contents

-- A tax benefit of 1.5 lakh will be given to the first-time buyers under section 80EEB of the income tax act.
+- A tax benefit of 1.5 lakh will be given to first-time buyers under section 80EEB of the Income Tax Act.

 State-wise Subsidies on Electric Two-wheelers

-State-specific EV subsidies have been declared by the government of various states.
+State-specific EV subsidies have been declared by the governments of various states.

 These policies are applicable for up to a period of four to five years from the date of the announcement.
 Depending on the size of the Lithium-ion battery packs, the amount of subsidy is decided by the different states.